-From here, place everything in the blender and blend until smooth.
+- From here, place everything in the blender.

 If you make the sauce in advance, it will last in the fridge for up to 3 days.

 Or, stick the sauce in the freezer.
-It lasts up to 6 months in the freezer and defrost it when you’re ready to use.
+It lasts up to 6 months in the freezer.
+Simply defrost it when you’re ready to use.

-The little bits of blended chile in the strainer… UGH!
-I can never get them all out.
+The little bits of blended chile in the sauce… UGH!
+They are annoying and get stuck in your teeth.

-You don’t want the sauce to super hot when you pour it over the sandwich.
+You don’t want the sauce to be super hot when you pour it over the sandwich.
 The bread should still have some firmness to it.

 If you want to keep it traditional, use braised pork or leftover pork loin roast.